 Enforce non-Windows machines with "Forced 2-factor Computers"

 You can tell domain controllers to reject one-factor authentication from AuthLite users if the requests originate from certain machines.
-This is not as robust or granular as using group policy and access control lists, but is still be useful for some circumstances.
-For example, non-Windows machines (such as MacOS, Linux, etc.) don't honor group policy, so they must be forced by this dialog (see Fig. 1).
+Don't use this feature for Windows machines; instead use group policy and access control lists.
+But non-Windows machines (such as MacOS, Linux, etc.) don't honor group policy, so they must be forced by this dialog (see Fig. 1).

 By default, settings will apply equally to all AuthLite user groups.
 You can select a specific group from the dropdown and create settings that will apply only to that group.
 Each group can have its own settings applied, in addition to the settings that apply to all groups.